-Individuals who are subject to this Code of Conduct shall be deemed in violation to the extent that they engage in any of the conduct outlined below:
+Individuals who are subject to the Code shall be deemed in violation to the extent that they engage in any of the conduct outlined below:

-1. Violation of published college policies, rules, or regulations;

-2. Violation of federal, state, or local law;

-3. Use, possession, sale, or distribution of narcotic or other controlled substances or purported controlled substances except as expressly permitted by law and college regulations;

-4. Public intoxication or the use, possession, sale, or distribution of alcoholic beverages, except as expressly permitted by the law and college regulations;

-5. Possession of firearms, explosives, other weapons, or dangerous chemicals on college premises (including in vehicles) except as authorized by the college.
+- Violation of published college policies, rules, or regulations; - 2.
+Violation of federal, state, or local law; - Use, possession, sale, or distribution of narcotic or other controlled substances or purported controlled substances except as expressly permitted by law and college regulations; - Public intoxication or the use, possession, sale, or distribution of alcoholic beverages, except as expressly permitted by the law and college regulations; - Possession of firearms, explosives, other weapons, or dangerous chemicals on college premises (including in vehicles) except as authorized by the college.